-A long-time leader in the area, the Denison resident has experienced Grayson College from many angles: as a scholarship athlete in the College’s opening year, as an employee, and now as a trustee.
-He has served as the Mayor of Denison (1983-1988), and was named the East Texas of the Year by the East Texas Chamber of Commerce in 1987.
-Mr. Cole’s experiences with the college and those as a student at Sam Houston State University and Texas A&M-Commerce provide him with a range of ideas.
-Mr. Cole earned his Associate’s degree from Grayson College, Bachelor’s of Business Administration from Sam Houston State University, and a Master’s degree in Education Administration from Texas A&M-Commerce.
+A long-time leader in the area, the Denison resident has experienced Grayson College from many angles: as a scholarship athlete in the College’s opening year, as an employee, and now as a chair on the Board of Trustees.
+He has served as the Mayor of Denison (1983-1988), and was named the East Texan of the Year by the East Texas Chamber of Commerce in 1987.
+Mr. Cole’s experiences with the college and those as a student at Sam Houston State University and Texas A&M University provide him with a range of ideas.
+Mr. Cole earned his Associate’s degree from Grayson College, Bachelor’s of Business Administration from Sam Houston State University, and a Master’s degree in Education Administration from Texas A&M University.

 Dr. Debbie Barnes-Plyler